Research > Online Resources > Health

 - Medication Disposal – Various options are listed on Page 15 of the DuPage County Recycling Guide PDF.

 - MEDLINE – Abstracts encompassing all areas of medicine, including dentistry and nursing.
-This online resource is available remotely, 24/7 to Warrenville Library cardholders.
-You will need your Warrenville library card number and 4 digit pin number to access the database.
+This database is available remotely with your Warrenville Library card number and 4 digit PIN.

 - Medline Plus Health Information – Info on health topics, drugs and supplements, medical news, and resources from the National Library of Medicine.
 Includes a medical encyclopedia and dictionary.

 - Merck Manual Home Edition – Explains disorders, symptoms, treatments, diagnoses, and prognoses in laymen's terms.

 - Mondofacto – Subject-specific dictionary of terms related to medicine and the sciences, this resource also includes acronyms, eponyms, conventions, and the history of terms.

 - Nutrition.gov – Online access to government information on food and nutrition for consumers.